Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Methodology

 \textbf{Dataset Preprocessing.} The training constructs a task-agnostic representation of hateful and abusive speech by jointly fine-tuning BERT's parameters using several datasets.
 The datasets can have arbitrary numbers of classes (see \cref{tab:datasets}).
-Hate speech datasets are known to have a heavy class imbalance~\citep{Rizoiu_wang,madukwe-etal-2020-data}; therefore, we use a stratified random split of 8:1:1 (training : validation : test set) to ensure that all subsets contain the same ratio of classes.
+Hate speech datasets are known to have a heavy class imbalance~\citep{Yuan2023,madukwe-etal-2020-data}; therefore, we use a stratified random split of 8:1:1 (training : validation : test set) to ensure that all subsets contain the same ratio of classes.
 We further use random oversampling of the minority classes during training.

-\textbf{Training and Loss Function.} We train the MTL pipeline for $10$ epochs.
+\textbf{Training and Loss Function.} We train the MTL pipeline for $10$ epochs with a learning rate of $2e-5$.
 Each epoch consists of a pass over each of the $n$ datasets' training sets.
-We use minibatching with a batch size of $512$.
+We use mini-batching with a batch size of $512$.
 Once all heads have completed the epoch, losses are accumulated and summed over all classification heads, then propagated using the Adam optimizer \citep{kingma2017adam}.
+This optimize for their own respective dataset classification task while the shared BERT must optimize for all datasets classification tasks simultaneously. results in the individual classification heads having different loss to the shared BERT unit.

+The loss for each dataset classification head is defined as its cross-entropy loss, formally given for dataset $d_i$ with labels $y_i$ and predictions $\hat{y}_i$ as:

-The total loss at each epoch is $L = \sum_{i=1}^{n} L_i$ where $L_i$ is the cross-entropy loss of the $i$-th classifier head.
+The total BERT loss at each epoch is the sum of the individual loss for all $K$ datasets.
+Formally this is therefore defined as:

+\textbf{Computational Complexity.} The MTL approach is very computationally efficient.
+Unlike Sequential Transfer Learning, which requires learning from the different tasks sequentially, one after the other (see \cref{sec:background}), the Parallel Transfer Learning paradigm that we employ in MTL allows the concurrent computation of each dataset classification head.
+Consequently, all dataset computations can be achieved in parallel with sufficient computational resources (i.e., GPUs).
+As a result, the computation time increase for adding new datasets is only marginal and relates mainly to initialization and data transfer.
+The update of the shared model requires completing all classification heads' processing before its backward pass, but additional datasets do not increase the overall computational footprint.
+This results in a training runtime complexity that scales linearly with the number of datasets.

 \textbf{Selecting Best Model.} We evaluate using the holdout validation set at each epoch.
 We select the model weights with the highest validation macro-F1 score over all epochs as the final model weights.
-We also explored the selection of final weights using the validation loss but found the performance worse than macro-F1.
+We also explored selecting the final weights using the validation loss but found the performance worse than macro-F1.